Year 3 and 4 Spellings

 |

-Autumn Term 1 Spelling Lists
+Autumn Term 1 Focus Words

 Double the final consonant when adding a suffix -ed, -ing, -er | Adding -ly | Words with ou |